 A Dummy Lambda Function

-In this example, a lambda function that is simply raising an error is serving as a placeholder for the actual processing that could be done for your particular use case.
+In this example, a Lambda function that intentionally raises an error serves as a placeholder for the actual processing that could be implemented for your specific use case.
 With Terraform the following resources in a file called lambda.tf, that resides in the lambda module.

 # for zipping the lambda